UPTokenizing/digitalIdentity/README.md

    > **NOTE:** The MySQL container should start running after the *`scholarCurriculum`* container (This is for the IP assignation).
 5. **Front-End Installation**
     Follow the instructions explained in the file README.md within the folders [frontendBirthCertificate/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendBirthCertificate), [frontendIdentityDigital/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendIdentityDigital), [frontendUsersInteface/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendUsersInteface), and [frontendScholarCurriculum/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendScholarCurriculum).

+  ### > **NOTE:**  After completing the installation, the first step is to go to the users page at /registerGovernment (for example, `localhost:5512/registerGovernment`) and register the initial critical user of the system.

 ## Deployment
   Execute the following instructions: